fabricai/ai-inside/README.md

 Integration is a company whose invoices are being processed with AI Inside by FabricAI.

-Integration is identified by an _integrationKey_ that can be fetched via the API.
-If you need more integrations, you are going to have to ask us to make more placeholders and assign them to your organization.
+Integration is identified by an _integrationKey_ that can be created and fetched via the API

 In AI Inside by FabricAI an integration has: